hashicorp/terraform-provider-azurerm/website/docs/r/datadog_monitors.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this datadog Monitor.
-Changing this forces a new datadog Monitor to be created.
+* `name` - (Required) The name of the user that will be associated with the Datadog Monitor.
+Changing this forces a new Datadog Monitor to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the datadog Monitor should exist.
-Changing this forces a new datadog Monitor to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Datadog Monitor should exist.
+Changing this forces a new Datadog Monitor to be created.

-* `location` - (Required) The Azure Region where the datadog Monitor should exist.
-Changing this forces a new datadog Monitor to be created.
+* `location` - (Required) The Azure Region where the Datadog Monitor should exist.
+Changing this forces a new Datadog Monitor to be created.

 * `sku_name` - (Required) The name which should be used for this sku.